Home Entrepreneurship The Dark Side of Entrepreneurship

 This is where things start going south.
 You feel lonely and defeated.

-Since you never had time for friends and family, they are no closer to you, and it would be like an act of selfishness just to discuss your problems.
+Since you never had time for friends and family, they are no closer to you, and discussing your problems would be an act of selfishness.

 Also, you know – no one will understand you.